How to Revive a Wilting Orchid

 • Ensure that the orchid is in a location of bright, indirect light, within a temperature range of 55°F (12°C) and 75°F (23°C), in a room that does not have any significant air currents, mist the leaves and flowers once every 2 days to increase the level of humidity to prevent water loss from the leaves and water with a really good soak once per week, so that the potting medium is consistently moist.
 A wilting orchid should eventually revive if it is placed in these optimal conditions.

-• A disturbance to the roots of your orchid is a significant trauma and they can often wilt temporarily.
+• A disturbance to the roots of your orchid is a significant trauma, and they can often wilt temporarily.
 After repotting place your orchid in a basin of water for 5 minutes to ensure the potting medium gets a really good soak and spray the leaves with mist, perhaps as often as every day to reduce further water loss from the leaves.
-Roots often struggle to uptake moisture after repotting so it is important that the orchid gets a good soak, so that the roots can stay hydrated to prevent the leaves wilting.
+Roots often struggle to uptake moisture after repotting, so the orchid must get a good soak so that the roots can stay hydrated and prevent the leaves from wilting.

-• The mist spray helps to create a humid micro-climate that mimics the humid conditions of the orchids native tropical forest environment and prevents the orchid losing too much moisture from the leaves to revive the orchids leaves form a shriveling and wilting appearance.
+• The mist spray helps to create a humid micro-climate that mimics the humid conditions of the orchid’s native tropical forest environment and prevents the orchid from losing too much moisture from the leaves to revive the orchid’s leaves from a shriveling and wilting appearance.

 (Read my article choosing the best pots for orchids).